-And if the wine becomes too much and you start to crave a frothy, never fear, the Hunter Valley is also known for its award winning breweries such as the renown Hope Estate (also one of the region's iconic concert venues that has seen the likes of Fleetwood Mac, Elton John and The Who, not to mention all the local artists and festivals that are held there), Peter Dreyton Wines & Iron Bark Hill Brewhouse, and Matilda Bay Brewhouse Hunter Valley which can all be found in Pokolbin, and the Sydney Brewery Hunter Valley in Lovedale.
+And if the wine becomes too much and you start to crave a frothy, never fear, the Hunter Valley is also known for its award-winning breweries such as the renowned Hope Estate (also one of the region's iconic concert venues that has seen the likes of Fleetwood Mac, Elton John, and The Who, not to mention all the local artists and festivals that are held there), Peter Dreyton Wines & Iron Bark Hill Brewhouse can all be found in Pokolbin, and the Sydney Brewery Hunter Valley in Lovedale.

 Wine Tasting at Tyrrell's Wines, Pokolbin.
 Image via Destination NSW.

 An Epicurean Dream

 The rich, fertile lands here in the Hunter Valley don’t just help to grow some of the country’s best wines.
 The restaurants in the region are equally award-winning with a strong focus on using fresh, in-season, and locally grown produce.
 The Hunter Valley is an epicurean dream, with its restaurants boasting all the flavour and presentation you can expect from the finest metropolitan establishments.